Keksoj/keksoj.github.io/docs/2022/whatsaunixsocket/index.md

 # Make a socket server in Rust

-The Rust standard library has a [unix module](https://doc.rust-lang.org/std/os/unix/index.html) that contains modules to interact with unix processes, unix files, and so on.
+The Rust standard library has a [std::os::unix module](https://doc.rust-lang.org/std/os/unix/index.html) to interact with unix processes, unix files, and so on.
-Within this unix module, we want to look at the `net` module, because unix sockets are used to do networking between processes.
+Within it, we want to look at the `net` module, named that way because unix sockets are used to do networking between processes.

 The `std::os::unix::net` module contains, among other things: